AdnanHussainTurki/microsoft-api-php/readme.md

 `composer require adnanhussainturki/microsoft-api-php`

 ### Authentication
-Microsoft uses OAuth 2.0 meaning Access Token is the important to pull data from the Microsoft servers on behalf of the user for which access token is generated.
+Microsoft uses OAuth 2.0 meaning Access Token is the key to pull data from the Microsoft servers on behalf of the user for which access token is generated.
 Access token is generated only for the nodes for which the authenticated user allowed your app to.

 These nodes are called as scopes which dictates what types of data and functions can the app perform on the behalf of the authenticated user (against her access token).
-You can get the scopes application, in this [document](https://docs.microsoft.com/en-us/graph/permissions-reference "document").
+You can get the applicable scopes, in this [document](https://docs.microsoft.com/en-us/graph/permissions-reference "document").

 This wrapper also supports tenants.
-If you want user of only your organization (Azure) to use this app, you can use respective tenant otherwise common will work fine for general microsoft user authentication.
+If you want users of only your organization (Azure) to use this app, you can use respective tenant otherwise common will work fine for general microsoft user authentication.

 ```
 session_start(); // Important